 We know it’s a lot to keep track of.
 The good news is, one of the fastest ways to improve everything about your own development is to simply change your mindset.
-In her best seller Mindset: The New Psychology of Success, Dr. Carol Dweck shares that every human endeavor can be improved by moving from a fixed mindset to a growth mindset.
+In her bestseller Mindset: The New Psychology of Success, Dr. Carol Dweck shares that every human endeavor can be improved by moving from a fixed mindset to a growth mindset.

 What is a Fixed Mindset?

 This mindset is a common trap for high achievers.
-Many perfectionists have this mindset, but it leads to stifled growth and lack of new achievements.
+Many perfectionists have this mindset, but it leads to stifled growth and a lack of new achievements.
 “It’s safer to stick with what you know and do well, so why branch out?” they might think.

 What is a Growth Mindset?

-A growth mindset is the perspective that your abilities, qualities, and capabilities can grow and improve over time.
+A growth mindset is a perspective that your abilities, qualities, and capabilities can grow and improve over time.
 The focus here, after all, is on growth.
 The key is an understanding that all skills and talents can be improved.
 This requires an investment of time, of belief, and of self.